jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-02-01-mobula6-tinywhoop-full-review/index.md

 - Flight time comparison with 48kHz mod

 ### 🔝 <span id="upgrades" class="offset-top-nav">Upgrades</span>

+[TODO: expand and create a list]

+Why all the min-maxing though?
+Well for one, this quad is doing so many things so well and is **so light that small changes to weight can have significant impact**.
+Also it's fun 😅

+You already get a very decent flight time of about 4:00 - 4:30 minutes.
+And you can even increase this further by finding the perfect battery size (maybe the 350mah?), doing the 48 kHz ESC mod, replace the PH2.0 connector with the new [BT2.0 connector][11] by Betafpv and finally remove the motor plugs and direct solder the motors to the board.
+I'm just wondering if we can get up to 7 or why not even 8 minutes of flight time on the Mobula6 😬.
+Let me know if you carry out all of these upgrades and manage reach some sick flight times, I'd be very happy to hear about it!

 - 48 kHz mod!
 Flight time comparison
 - Props?